The Music of Dolphins: Summary

 Mila, a girl raised by dolphins, is discovered and captured on a cay and taken to a scientific research facility.
 She progresses quickly and meets Shay, another feral child who looks like Mila.
 Shay is a quiet girl.
 As more time passes, Mila falls in love with music and a boy named Justin, and wonders why she progresses so quickly while Shay does not.
 Shay is sent to another facility and a doctor explains to Mila that of all the feral children that have been studied, Mila is the only one who has continued progressing.
 Soon, Mila finds her newfound knowledge slipping away and regresses.
 She requests to be released back to the ocean and, after some discussing among her caregivers, she is returned to the ocean to reunite with her dolphin family.

 Characters

 Mila: The protagonist of the story, a girl raised by dolphins.
 She is captured on a cay and taken to a scientific research facility, where she is taught to be a human by Doctor Beck, who helps her in her struggle to learn English and about human life.
 At one point, Mila learns that her real name could be Olivia, and that her father, who is Cuban, is alive.
+Mila is currently 17.